 Skip to main content

-This template automates the daily standup process using a Conductor-Slack webhook integration.
-It collects updates from team members via personalized Slack messages, waits for a set timeframe, and compiles the responses.
-Once all updates are received or the app timeout is reached, the bot posts them to a shared team channel, ensuring a seamless and organized standup.
+This tutorial demonstrates how to build a standup bot that automates the daily standup process using Slack webhooks and Orkes Conductor.
+The bot collects updates from team members via personalized Slack messages, waits for a set timeframe, and compiles the responses.
+Once individual updates are received or the app timeout is reached, the bot posts them to a shared team channel, streamlining your team’s standup routine.

 Standup bot workflow

-• The standup-bot-main-workflow workflow begins with a Fork/Join task that splits into multiple parallel forks.
+• The standup_updates_main workflow begins with a Fork/Join task that splits into multiple parallel forks.
 The number of forks is determined based on the number of users the bot serves.

 • Each fork contains a Sub Workflow task that invokes the individual_updates workflow.